willadam/website/foss4guk2016/index.md

 Accomodation will be self-booked - we will be posting details soon.

+### Sponsorship

+We want to keep the cost of entry to FOSS4GUK as low as possible - sponsorship will help us to do that.
+If you are interested in sponsoring FOSS4GUK, there are opportunities for the smallest to the largest companies, and even for one man bands.
+To find out about sponsorship, send Steven a message via [http://knowwhereconsulting.co.uk/contact/](http://knowwhereconsulting.co.uk/contact/).

 ### Code of Conduct

 Participants at FOSS4G UK 2016 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).